Governors Island Tolerance Walk

 Governors Island - Lifeblood of American Liberty

 Visitors arriving via Governors Island's Lima Pier can board the anchored 17th-century exhibition ship "Servitude."
-The Tolerance Walk will take them alongside exposition and performance spaces to blockbuster exhibitions in the Tolerance Monument.
+The Tolerance Walk takes them alongside exposition and performance spaces to blockbuster exhibitions in the Tolerance Monument.

-Throughout the Tolerance Park canvas, art will be infused occasionally with spectacle.
-Guests will experience commercial and artistic endeavors including music, visual, theater, performance, film, video and participatory arts along the dynamic themes of reciprocality with respect to religious, ethnic and racial tolerance.
+Throughout the Governors Island Park-to-Tolerance canvas, art is infused occasionally with spectacle.
+Guests experience commercial and artistic endeavors including music, visual, theater, performance, film, video and participatory arts along the dynamic themes of reciprocality with respect to religious, ethnic and racial tolerance.

 Join Our Mailing List